Toastdeib/ppl-webapp-api/README.md

     - The `howToChallenge` field is a boolean flag indicating whether a relative path for the "how to challenge" graphic will be included in the settings response payload.
     - The `rules` field is a boolean flag indicating whether a relative path for the rules graphic will be included in the settings response payload.
     - The `prizePools` field is a boolean flag indicating whether a relative path for the prizes graphic will be included in the settings response payload.
+    - The `sideActivities` field is a boolean flag indicating whether a relative path for the side activities graphic will be included in the settings response payload.
     - The `schedule` field is a boolean flag indicating whether a relative path for the schedule graphic will be included in the settings response payload.
     - The `map` field is a boolean flag indicating whether a relative path for the map graphic will be included in the settings response payload.
 5. Create a directory named `event` under the `config` directory and make additional copies of [config.js.example](config/config.js.example) for each PPL event listed in [config.js](config/config.js).
 These files only need to contain config values that need to be overridden from those in the general configs. **Note**: The *numerical* event config fields in `test.js` should match those in the example config for the tests to run successfully.